MyllysMikko/avaruuspeli/README.md

 # Avaruuspeli

 2D Space Invaders clone.
-Made in C# with Raylib_cslo.
+Made in C# with Raylib-CsLo.
 Sprites are from kenney.nl

 HOW TO PLAY: